axiom-data-science/pyaxiom/README.md

                         required.
 If both are passed in, the 'glob_string' is used to identify files for the collection and the 'ncml_file' is applied against each member.
+  -a, --apply_to_members
+                        Flag to apply the NcML to each member of the aggregation before extracting metadata.
+Ignored if
+                        using a 'glob_string'.
+Defaults to False
 ```

 ##### Examples